Fadliyusuf/ROS_AR_TRACK_ALVAR/README.md

 https://www.youtube.com/watch?v=UGArg1kQwFc
 ```
 It would be a slightly different procedure if you were using a stereo camera.
+NOTE: if using laptop usually (video0) is used for built-in cameras and (video2) is used for external cameras.
+To change the camera you want to use, you can do it on: /catkin_ws/src/ROS_AR_TRACK_ALVAR/usb_cam/config/usb_cam.yaml
 ```
 $ roslaunch usb_cam usb_cam-test.launch
 ```